 Power Ranking score: 91

-Norway was on 16th position in the earlier quarter.
-However, with certain changes in its education system, it has jumped ten positions and successfully landed to 6th position.
+Norway was in the 16th position in the earlier quarter.
+However, with certain changes in its education system, it has jumped ten positions and successfully landed in the 6th position.
 If we talk about its teacher-to-student ratio than it is ‘1 teacher to 10 students approximately.’

-It has competed well with Russia and Japan in term of teacher-to-student ratio.
+It has competed well with Russia and Japan in terms of teacher-to-student ratio.

 Power Ranking score: 82

-Although this country would have been a great competitor to all the five-pointers in the list, yet current clashes between government and teachers has made it fall back on 7th position.
+Although this country would have been a great competitor to all the five-pointers in the list, yet current clashes between government and teachers have made it fall back on the 7th position.

-United Kingdom, could get better if government prudently handles the current situations like giving better wages to teachers, enhanced classroom support to students and rendering each class with modern educational facilities.
+The United Kingdom could get better if the government prudently handles the current situations like giving better wages to teachers, enhanced classroom support to students, and rendering each class with modern educational facilities.